ViktorErik/TSP-visuell/README.md

 Visual Traveling Salesperson in Java using Swing.
-Currently only using a recursive solution.
+Has recursive solution and shitty genetic algorithm solution.